AI Crawler Comparison 2026: GPTBot, ClaudeBot, Perplexity, Google, Grok & More

 Medium

-PerplexityBot differs from GPTBot and ClaudeBot in one important respect: Perplexity is primarily a search engine with AI answers — not a pure chatbot system.
-This means PerplexityBot crawls more actively and more frequently than the training crawlers of other platforms.
+PerplexityBot differs from GPTBot and ClaudeBot in one critical respect: Perplexity is primarily a search engine with AI answers – not a pure chatbot.
+This means PerplexityBot crawls more actively and more frequently than training crawlers, often on a days-to-weeks cycle.

 Google-Extended – Gemini & AI Overviews